RACHEL MARTIN, HOST:

 MARTIN: When did you first begin to get interested in this, in the idea of reincarnation as a ripe subject for scientific inquiry?

 MARTIN: Let's talk about a few of those.
 You mentioned your recent book.
-It's called "Return to Life."
+It's called "Return To Life."
 And you chronicle the stories of many children, including one that got a lot of national attention.
 It was the story of James Leininger.
 He was a boy who remembered being a World War II fighter pilot.
 Can you walk us through that case?

 TUCKER: Sure.
-So, James is the son of a Christian couple in Louisiana.
+So James is the son of a Christian couple in Louisiana.
 And when he was little, he loved his toy planes.
-But also around the time of his second birthday having horrific nightmares four or five times a week of being a plane crash.
-And then during the day, he talked about this plane crash and said that he had been a pilot and that he had flown off of a boat.
+But also around the time of his second birthday, started having horrific nightmares four or five times a week - of being a plane crash.
+And then during the day, he talked about this plane crash and said that he had been a pilot, and that he had flown off of a boat.
 And his dad asked him the name of it, and he said Natoma.
-And he said he had been shot down by the Japanese, that he had been killed at Iwo Jima and that he had a friend on the boat named Jack Larsen.
+And he said he had been shot down by the Japanese; that he had been killed at Iwo Jima; and that he had a friend on the boat named Jack Larsen.
 Well, it turns out that there was an aircraft carrier called the USS Natoma Bay that was stationed in the Pacific during World War II.
 In fact, it was involved in Iwo Jima.
 And it lost one pilot there, a young man named James Huston.
 James Huston's plane crashed exactly the way that James Leininger had described - hit in the engine, exploding into fire, crashing into the water and quickly sinking.
 And when that happened, the pilot of the plane next to his was named Jack Larsen.